retailcrm/prestashop-module/README.md

 * Specify directories matching

 #### Notice

-This release contains an experimental feature "corporate customers".
+* This release contains an experimental feature "corporate customers".
 Use at your own risk.
+* This release only supports retailCRM API v5.